gammamatrix/playground-lead-api/README.md

 - Index endpoints support advanced query filtering.

 Swagger API Documentation is built with npm.
-- npm is only needed to generate documentation and is not needed to operate the LEAD API.
+- npm is only needed to generate documentation and is not needed to operate the Lead API.

 See [package.json](package.json) requirements.